Improving Diabetes Prevention

 - Replicating proven and innovative public health approaches to diabetes prevention;

-- Informing public policy to advance prevention efforts throughout the State
+- Informing public policy to advance prevention efforts throughout the State; and

 - Leveraging private and public resources to build the evidence for effective diabetes prevention programs.

 Through the end of 2013, the Foundation also continued to focus on improving the way primary care physicians manage the care of people with diabetes.
 NYSHealth also surpassed its five-year goal of helping 3,000 primary care providers attain diabetes recognition, which is an indicator that clinicians are delivering the best care and achieving good outcomes for patients.

 Measuring Our Impact